ballerina-platform/module-ballerinax-alfresco/README.md

 ## Overview

 This is a generated connector for [Alfresco](https://api-explorer.alfresco.com/api-explorer/) OpenAPI specification.

-This Alfresco Content Services REST APIs enable you to access to the core features of Alfresco Content Services.
+[Alfresco](https://www.hyland.com/en/solutions/products/alfresco-platform) is a modern, open-source content management platform that enables organizations to manage enterprise documents, digital assets, and records with efficiency and control.
+Known for its scalability and compliance-ready architecture, Alfresco provides powerful capabilities such as document storage, versioning, collaboration, workflow automation, and access control.
+It is widely used across industries to centralize content operations, streamline business processes, and support digital transformation initiatives.

+The `ballerinax/alfresco` connector offers APIs to connect and interact with the [Alfresco endpoints](https://docs.alfresco.com/content-services/6.0/develop/rest-api-guide/), specifically based on the [Alfresco REST API Version 1](https://api-explorer.alfresco.com/api-explorer/).
+This connector allows Ballerina applications to perform core content operations such as uploading and downloading files, managing nodes and folders, setting metadata, and handling permissions.
+By using the Ballerina Alfresco Connector, developers can easily integrate content services into their workflows and build automation solutions that leverage the full capabilities of the Alfresco platform.

 ## Setup guide